letian-yin/letian-yin.github.io/_pages/about.md

 Welcome to my website!

-I am a 4th-year PhD student in Economics at the University of California San Diego.
+I am a PhD candidate in Economics at the University of California San Diego.

 My research interests are Public Economics and Labor Economics, with a focus on safety net programs, household finance, and fertility.